ricsanfre/public-websites-docker/README.md

 ```

 Where:
-  - Replace `monitor.yourdomain.com` in `traefik.http.routers.traefik.rule` `traefik.http.routers.traefik-secure.rule` labels by your domain
+  - Replace `monitor.yourdomain.com` in `traefik.http.routers.traefik.rule` and `traefik.http.routers.traefik-secure.rule` labels by your domain
   - Replace htpasswd pair generated before in `traefik.http.middlewares.traefik-auth.basicauth.users` label.
 (NOTE: If te resulting string has any $ you will need to modify them to be $$ - this is because docker-compose uses $ to signify a variable.
 By adding $$ we still docker-compose that it’s actually a $ in the string and not a variable.)

 This configuration will start Traefik service and enabling its dashboard at `monitor.yourdomain.com`.
 Enabling HTTPS, generating a TLS and  redirecting all HTTP traffic to HTTPS.

 ## Configuring and running a public webservice (Example Foundry VTT)

 ### Create folders and basic Foundry VTT configuration files